rems-project/cn-tutorial/docs/getting-started/tutorials/verif-numeric.md

 are simpler to deal with than C's signed integers, which introduce the possibility of _undefined behavior_.

-## Signed Arithmetic and Undefined Behavior
+## Signed arithmetic and undefined behavior

 The simple arithmetic function `add` shown below takes `int` arguments `x` and `y` and returns their sum.